woojoo666/arcana-notes/notes11.md

 Can you mark a semi-private function as pure functional?
 How would you enforce it?
 I think you can't enforce it
 What if a bad actor marked their private function as "pure functional" but it actually had side effects (and the function ran completely on their machine so nobody could inspect it, and they could keep track of every access)
 Though recall that, to make reads private, we want to capture and encrypt the entire object into one function, `key => OBJECT => value`
-That the reader can call privately and securely, anonymously In order to bundle the object into a fully portable function, the property-access behavior has to be completely captured in the bundle
+    see section "Private Keys and Anonymous Reads, Property Bundles" That the reader can call privately and securely, anonymously In order to bundle the object into a fully portable function, the property-access behavior has to be completely captured in the bundle
 And we can't do that if the dynamic property function contains cloning of 3rd-party semi-private behavior